-agreement which integrates the group objectives, clarifies the leadership roles in the group, and identifies ground rules for group participation including accountability standards by which the members will hold each other to their covenants.
+A peer learning group ordinarily identifies its individual and group objectives before launching the group experience.5 These then form the background of an early task of the group.
+After time for members to getacquainted with each other and begin to build a level of trust, the group forms its agenda for its early life together.
+First on the agenda should be a covenant agreement that integrates the group objectives, clarifies the leadership roles in the group, identifies ground rules for group participation including accountability standards by which the members will hold each other to their covenants.
 Also early in the group's life, rituals of prayer and common worship are identified or created for the life of the group.
-Many peer learning groups include in their agendas and covenants times for play, recreation, travel, and relaxation.
+Many peer learning groups also include in their agendas and covenants times for play, recreation, travel, and relaxation.

 Leadership of the peer learning group has continued to be an area of conversation among those practicing the model.
-Peer group research indicates that groups are helpful to the participants and to their congregations when they led by those who have used grant money to organize and research these group have run groups 1) a strong leader/teacher who helps to structure the time, 2) a mentor or guide who stands by to assist but does not directly lead, and 3) shared peer leadership among themselves without a designated outside leader.
+Those who have used grant money to organize and research these groups have run groups with a strong leader/teacher who helps to structure the time, groups with a mentor or guide who stands by to assist but does not directly lead, and groups that share leadership among themselves without a designated outside leader.
 The primary researcher for these projects, J. Bruce Roberts, reports that the results of effectiveness of the groups are equal among the several models of leadership.
-This suggests that an important element of the peer-learning process is for the groups themselves to decide what kinds of leadership model they prefer.
+This suggests that an important element of the peer learning process is for the groups themselves to decide what kinds of leadership model they prefer.